awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 ![\[Policy allowing request if it's not from Antarctica\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/AccessPolicyLanguage_Allow_Override_1.diagram.png)

-If someone sends a request from the U\.S\., the condition is met \(the request is not from Antarctica\)\.
+If someone sends a request from the US, the condition is met \(the request is not from Antarctica\)\.
 Therefore, the result is `Allow`\.
 But if someone sends a request from Antarctica, the condition isn't met, and the policy's result is therefore `Deny`\.

 You could *explicitly* deny access from Antarctica by creating a different policy \(named Policy A2\) as in the following diagram\.